Gaps in regulation of chemical agents: Mevinphos

-Health risk

-Mevinphos is considered among the ten highest health risk posing pesticides and reported to have acute total illnesses in 1984-1990, low oral LD50, and a low Reference Dose (RfD).
+Mevinphos is considered among the ten highest health risk posing pesticides and reported to have acute total illnesses in 1984–1990, low oral LD50, and a low Reference Dose (RfD).
 On February 28, 1994, the California Environmental Protection Agency, Pesticide and Environmental Toxicology Section, recommended the cancellation of mevinphos use in California due to the inability to implement safe mitigative measures and the inability to prevent unacceptable dietary and worker exposures.